axibase/atsd/integration/tableau/README.md

 ## Overview

 Tableau Desktop is a visualization software that provides tools to query, analyze, and aggregate data from multiple data sources.
-The following guide outlines the initial configuration steps and includes examples of using the Tableau Desktop user interface to build charts from historical data stored in ATSD.
+The following guide outlines the initial configuration steps and includes examples of using the Tableau Desktop to build charts from historical data stored in ATSD.

 ## Dataset